albar965/littlenavmap-manual/src/en/WEATHER.rst

 details for several layers at the position.

 Hovering the mouse over the elevation profile shows the wind at the flight plan position.
-See :ref:`top-label`.
+See :ref:`tooltip-label`.

 Winds are used to calculate flight time, trip fuel, top of descent and top of climb.